beazani/SecurityEngineering-Week4-Task3/README.md

 ### Subtask 5: thc-hydra

 For this subtask I used thc-hydra (via its Docker image) to automate brute-force attacks against DVWA’s Brute Force page.
-First I verifyied that hydra can recover the short password cc that I previously set for the admin account, and then change the admin password to a four-letter lowercase word that starts with b and have hydra discover it again.<br><br>
+First I verifyied that hydra can recover the short password cc that I previously set for the admin account, and then change the admin password to a four-letter lowercase word that starts with b and have hydra discover it again.

 For the 2 letter password 'cc', I ran the following command: